It's in the Syllabus

 • Identify specific classroom strategies to better support FGCS.

-What people have said about It's in the Syllabus and Other First Generation College Student Experiences :
+What people have said about :

 Excellent presentation of the characters.
 I appreciated the diversity of experiences the student characters shared - definitely made me more aware of the campus climate and its effects.